natalyag236/Number-of-Characters/README.md

 # Number-of-Characters

-The user will enter a string, and the program will also count the number of characters, if there are frequently used characters, and how often they appear.
+This Rust program will read a string from the user, count the occurrences of each character, and print the most frequent character along with how many times it appears.
+If no characters are repeated, it informs the user.